rchain/rchain/README.md

 The `rosette` subproject contains code for a low level virtual machine for RChain.

-### Storage
+### RSpace

-The `storage` subproject contains code related to the key-value storage of the RChain blockchain.
+The `RSpace` subproject contains code related to the key-value storage of the RChain blockchain.

 ### Filing Issues